frittna/mariner2cam/README.rst

 Mariner 2 Cam - 3D-Printer Monitoring Tool with Camera Support + OTG-USB-Gadget, Firewall, VPN, Fail2ban and Webmin installation
-This is work-in-progress but it is working stable for me.
-You can run it by following this tutorial (in german at the moment).
+This is work-in-progress but's working stable for me! -> The mariner2 code from amd989's had to be modified slightly to accept my .ctb files at all.

 Github-Project: https://github.com/frittna/mariner2cam
 this is a fork from Mariner 2 - https://github.com/amd989/mariner
 what is a fork from Mariner   - https://github.com/luizribeiro/mariner

---> There is seperate instruction for the Zero 1.1 wich was NOT COMPATIBLE with todays automaic scripts.
-But the Zero 1 is to weak at all and i sold it so it is not the same state of progress.
-If you want to run on the Zero 1 see "Anleitung - Mariner2 - PI Zero W 1.1+2 outdated (ARM6).txt"
+You can run it yourself by following this tutorial (in german at the moment) --> There is seperate instruction for the Zero 1.1 wich was NOT COMPATIBLE at the beginning with todays automatic scripts.
+But the Zero 1 weak and i sold it so it will not the same state of progress.
+If you want to run it on the Zero 1 see "Anleitung - Mariner2 - PI Zero W 1.1+2 outdated (ARM6).txt"

+Screenshots:
 .. image:: Screenshot1maxDB.jpg
    :alt: Grafik1
 .. image:: Screenshot2mid_DB.jpg